-Introduction .
-2
+Introduction 2

-Finally in a namespace .
-2
+Finally in a namespace 2

-Relaxing with DocBook .
-2
+Relaxing with DocBook 2

-Why switch to DocBook V5.0? .
+Why switch to DocBook V5.0?
 3

-Schema jungle .
-4
+Schema jungle 4

-Toolchain .
-4
+Tool chain 5

-Editing DocBook V5.0 .
-4
+Editing DocBook V5.0 5

-Validating DocBook V5.0 .
-9
+Validating DocBook V5.0 10

-Processing DocBook V5.0 10
+Processing DocBook V5.0 12

-Markup changes 11
+Markup changes

-Improved cross-referencing and linking 11
+Improved cross-referencing and linking

-Renamed elements 12
+Renamed elements

-Removed elements 13
+Removed elements 15

-Converting DocBook V4.x documents to DocBook V5.0 14
+Converting DocBook V4.x documents to DocBook V5.0

 What About Entities?
-14

-Customizing DocBook V5.0 15
+Customizing DocBook V5.0

-DocBook RELAX NG schema organization 15
+DocBook RELAX NG schema organization

-General customization considerations 16
+General customization considerations

-Elements 17
+Elements

-Attributes 22
+Attributes

-Naming and versioning DocBook customizations 24
+Naming and versioning DocBook customizations

-FAQ 25
+FAQ

-Bibliography 30
+Bibliography

 This document is targeted at DocBook users who are considering switching from DocBook V4.x to DocBook V5.0.
-It describes differences between DocBook V4.x and V5.0 and provides some suggestions about how to edit and process DocBook V5.0 documents.
-There is also section devoted to conversion of legacy documents from DocBook 4.x to DocBook V5.0.
+It describes differences between DocBook V4.x and V5.0 and provides some suggestions about how to edit and process

+DocBook V5.0 documents.
+There is also a section devoted to conversion of legacy documents from DocBook 4.x to DocBook V5.0.

-At the time of this writing the current version of DocBook V5.0 was 5.0b5.
-However almost all information in this document is general and it is applicable to any newer version in DocBook V5.0 series.
+At the time this was written the current version of DocBook V5.0 was 5.0.
+However, almost all of the information in this document is general and applies to any newer version of DocBook V5.0.